voxeltheater/handbook/tech/rack.md

 # Control Rack
-The Control Rack is the central hub of all technology in the Voxel.
+The Control Rack is the central hub of all technology in The Voxel.
+Here's what's in it:

 - Network switches
 - Network patch bay